livechat/lc-sdk-js/README.md

 ## Feedback

-​If you find any bugs or have trouble implementing the code on your own, please create an issue or contact us [LiveChat for Developers](https://developers.livechatinc.com/).
+If you find any bugs or have trouble implementing the code on your own, please create an issue or contact us [LiveChat for Developers](https://developers.livechatinc.com/).

 ## About LiveChat